tone2k/react-challenge/README.md

 ## How to use:

-Clone the repo in to your local machine using terminal in Mac or the cmd application in Windows with the command: git clone
+Clone the repo in to your local machine using terminal in Mac or the cmd application in Windows with the command:
+<pre>git clone</pre>

-After, navigate into the cloned directory and start the application with the command: npm start
+After, navigate into the cloned directory and start the application with the command:
+<pre>npm start</pre>

 Once the application is started, your browser should open rendering the page (shown below)